MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-MailboxExportRequest.md

 ```

 ### -Mailbox
+The Mailbox parameter specifies the source mailbox where the contents are being exported from.

+In Exchange 2016 CU7 or later, this parameter is the type MailboxLocationIdParameter, so the easiest value that you can use to identify the mailbox is the Alias value.

-The Mailbox parameter specifies the mailbox that you want to export from.
-You can use any value that uniquely identifies the mailbox.
+In Exchange 2016 CU6 or earlier, this parameter is the type MailboxOrMailUserIdParameter, so you can use any value that uniquely identifies the mailbox.
 For example:

 - Name